 Fragments – images from a vaulted ceiling

 Edmund gallery, Angel Hill, Bury St Edmunds, Suffolk

-Following her work as project artist for St Edmundsbury Cathedral during the building of the central tower (see below), Lillias watched the consruction of the vaulted ceiling that now sits at the top of the tower itself.
+Following her work as project artist for St Edmundsbury Cathedral during the building of the central tower (see below), Lillias watched the construction of the vaulted ceiling that now sits at the top of the tower itself.
 She drew the individual sections being carved, pieced together and later re-assembled and decorated on site.
-Her work came together in an exhibtion, ‘Fragments – images of a vaulted ceiling’, in November 2011 and a 36 page, fully illistrated book accompanied the exhibtion.
+Her work came together in an exhibition, ‘Fragments – images of a vaulted ceiling’, in November 2011 and a 36 page, fully illustrated book accompanied the exhibition.

 Watch video (1.20 mins) by kind permission Freeland Rees Roberts Architects

 “I followed it through from beginning to end, watching the initial pieces being carved and assembled in the joiners to it being reassembled and painted in the Cathedral tower.
 As the ceiling slowly appeared other things disappeared.
 Each individual stage of the process had its own beauty which soon became absorbed within the next stage – the frame sank beneath the carvings as they were put in place, the carvings relinquished their independence as they came together and the bare wood was eventually cloaked behind a veil of pale undercoat.
 All these stages ultimately came together behind the glorious decoration that sings at the top of the tower.
 The work reflects my interest in the ‘individual components’ which make up the ‘whole’ – an obsession that started when I was project artist at the cathedral during the building of the Millennium tower (2000 – 2005).
 They may be hidden but without them the thing would collapse.”

 Wildwood Gallery, Churchgate Street, Bury St Edmunds, Suffolk